IanLeCorbeau/raven/README.md

 Edit config.mk to match your local setup (raven is installed into the /usr/local namespace by default).

-Afterwards enter the following command to build and install dwm (if necessary as root):
+Afterwards enter the following command to build and install raven (if necessary as root):

     make clean install

-Running dwm
+Running raven
 -----------
-Add the following line to your .xinitrc to start dwm using startx:
+Add the following line to your .xinitrc to start raven using startx:

     exec raven